 "Therefore I will divide him a portion with the great, and he shall divide the spoil with the strong; because he poured out his soul to death, and was numbered with the transgressors; yet he bore the sin of many, and made intercession for the transgressors."
 (Isaiah 52:13-53:12)

-2. An important paper by Dr. Arthur Custance on time and eternity is very be helpful, The Complexities of Time.
+2. A book by Dr. Arthur Custance on time and eternity is very be helpful, The Complexities of Time.
 The aspects of time and eternity as they enter into the sufferings of Christ on the cross are discussed in detail in Journey out of Time.
 See especially Chapter Five, When Time became an Eternity.
 Custance concludes with the following quote from John Gill (1697-1771), "When He was made sin and a curse...it was tantamount to an eternal death, or the suffering of the wicked in hell.
 For though the two kinds of suffering differ as to circumstances of time and place, the persons being different, the One finite and the Other infinite, yet as to the essence of these sufferings, they were the same.
 Eternal death consists in two things: Punishment in the form of deprivation, and punishment in the form of actual affliction.
 The former lies in an eternal separation from God, or a deprivation of his presence for ever: and the latter lies in an everlasting affliction in the everlasting fire of God's everlasting fire of God's wrath.
 Now Christ endured what was answerable to both of these.
 Eternity is not the essence of punishment but it is consequent of the fact that the sufferer cannot all at once bear the whole - being finite as sinful man is finite.
 And as it cannot be borne all at once it is continued ad infinitum.
 But Christ being an infinite Person, was able to bear the whole at once and the infinity of his Person abundantly compensates for the eternity of the punishment."
 An excellent discussion about pain and hell is presented by C.S.
 Lewis in his book, The Problem of Pain (Macmillan Publishing; New York, 1962).

 Glenn Miller of The Christian Think Tank says this in regard to the crucifixion: